AladdineDev/portfolio/docs/translation-template.md

         "iconAssetName": "assets/images/logos/software-development/github.svg", // Unicode code point for the icon prefixed with "0x" for hexadecimal, can be obtained from https://github.com/chouhan-rahul/icons_plus/tree/main/lib/src.
 If the iconCodePoint and the iconFontFamily are used, this property must be null.
         "iconCodePoint": "0xefb7", // Unicode code point for the icon prefixed with "0x" for hexadecimal, can be obtained from https://github.com/chouhan-rahul/icons_plus/tree/main/lib/src.
 If the iconAssetName is used, this property must be null.
         "iconFontFamily": "FontAwesome", // Font family for the icon (e.g., FontAwesome), can be obtained from https://github.com/chouhan-rahul/icons_plus/tree/main/lib/src.
 If the iconAssetName is used, this property must be null.
-        "iconFontPackage": "icons_plus" // Name of the package providing the icon font (here, it's based on Icons Plus) }
+        "iconFontPackage": "icons_plus", // Name of the package providing the icon font (here, it's based on Icons Plus) "color": "0xffffffff" // Hexadecimal color for the icon.
+      }
     }
   ],